AckerlyXu/heima/articles/active-directory/active-directory-conditional-access-azuread-connected-apps.md

-<properties
+---
-	pageTitle="Azure Conditional Access Preview for SaaS Apps| Azure" description="Conditional access in Azure AD allows you to configure per-application multi-factor authentication access rules and the ability to block access for users not on a trusted network. " services="active-directory"
+title: Azure Conditional Access Preview for SaaS Apps| Azure
+description: Conditional access in Azure AD allows you to configure per-application multi-factor authentication access rules and the ability to block access for users not on a trusted network.
-	documentationCenter=""
-	authors="femila"
-	manager="swadhwa"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="06/15/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: femila
+manager: swadhwa
+editor: ''

+ms.service: active-directory
+ms.date: 06/15/2016
+wacn.date: ''
+---

 # Azure Conditional Access Preview for SaaS Apps